 For example, if different entries in the GL call the same vendor “Amazon Web Services” and “AWS”, analysts need to find and clean up every instance of that confusion to do their reporting and planning.
 Then they must remember to streamline different entries for AWS every time, plus stay alert for similar issues.

-What does master data management mean in FP&A?
+What does master data management mean in finance?

 CIOs or data analysts may share responsibility for master data, but financial analysts can’t avoid MDM completely.
 FP&A needs accurate master data to: